top of page

 Side profile comparison before and after nasal contracture reconstructive surgery showing correction of droopy nasal tip, improved nasolabial angle, and restored nasal projection.

-Before surgery (left), after surgery (right)
+Before surgery (left) and after surgery (right)

 Side profile before and after nasal contracture reconstructive surgery showing smoother nasal contour, improved tip projection, and a more balanced nasolabial angle.

-Before surgery (left), after surgery (right)
+Before surgery (left) and after surgery (right)

 Frontal view comparison before and after nasal contracture reconstructive surgery showing improved nasal symmetry, reduced nostril show, and restored midline alignment.

-Before surgery (left), after surgery (right)
+Before surgery (left) and after surgery (right)

 Nasal base view comparison before and after nasal contracture reconstructive surgery showing improved nostril symmetry, released columellar adhesion, and restored nasal opening.

-Before surgery (left), after surgery (right)
+Before surgery (left) and after surgery (right)

 Postoperative Appearance